sarahbarron/ICT2-MoviesAPI-ReactJS/README.md

 ## Overview.

-The concept of this project was to expand the Movie App for movie fans, where the main objectives were for a movie fan to:

-- View a list of movies from different categories
-- Save their favorite movies from any category to their favorite movies list
+The concept of this project was to expand the Movie App for movie fans, where the main objectives were for a movie fan to be able to view a list of movies from different categories, save a movie from any category to their favorites list, search for a movie via the search form, view a list of cast members who appeared in a movie, view a cast members details, view other movies that this cast member has appeared in and save a cast member to the users favorites cast list.
-- View actors and actresses from a movie
-- View other movies that this cast member has appeared in - Save a cast members to the users favorites cast list.
-- Search for any movie of the users choice via the search form.

 - Authentication page
   - Login